 Please note that our acceptance rate is ~40%, so we ask that you complete the application with attention to detail and thorough responses (as that is one way we determine whether or not you'd be a good fit for the program).

 While we can't guarantee that you will succeed in the bootcamp (since the outcome will depend upon your own effort and commitment), we can tell you that our students consistently land some of the most sought after opportunities in the market.

 We can guarantee that if you apply our process and feedback, then you will be able to land a full-time or freelance instructional design opportunity.
 If you do not accomplish this within six months of completing the program, then we will refund you every penny that you've paid us.

 All of our graduates who have completed the program and applied our feedback have been able to land interviews consistently and secure high-paying full-time job offers or freelance opportunities.
-You can see all of the bootcamp graduates and their portfolio websites on the bootcamp showcase.
+You can see many of the bootcamp graduates and their portfolio websites on the bootcamp showcase.

 The bootcamp is different because of we give you real-world practice opportunities and in-depth, critical feedback on your work, we place a huge emphasis on creating a very high-quality portfolio, and we provide a 100% money-back guarantee if you don't land a role.

 Rather than having you sit through hours of passive lectures or webinars, the bootcamp includes bite-sized videos that help you create real-world instructional design and eLearning projects.
 We get you building real deliverables as soon as possible.